Naomi speaks up to keep families safe for children

-Papua New Guinea has some of the highest rates of violence against children in the world.
+Papua New Guinea has some of the highest rates of violence against women and girls in the world.
 Cultural and social norms make child abuse an extremely sensitive subject that is almost never discussed.
 Naomi - a Positive Parenting Facilitator with Save the Children - is undeterred.
-She’s speaking up to break that stigma and protect the children in her community.
+She’s speaking up to break that stigma and protect women and children in her community.

 As a mother and a local leader, Naomi has always cared for the welfare of children.
 She says, “I am a woman leader in the community.
 I lead women in the village.
 I know hitting children and giving them plenty work is wrong.”
 However, when Save the Children visited her village talk about keeping children safe from all kinds of harm, Naomi knew she wanted to do more.